nicholas-fong/KML-to-GeoJSON/README.md

 $python3 geo2kml.py
 ```

-KML to KML: regenerate a minimalist KML file without bells and whistles, gx:Track is not implemented.
+KML to KML: regenerate a minimalist KML file without bells and whistles. gx:Track is not implemented.
 ```
 $python3 kml2kml.py
 ```